PureEngineering/GEOiBeacon/README.md

 # GEO-iBeacon
-GEO-iBeacon Standard for encoding latitude,longitute, height into an iBeacon standard format allowing for server-less indoor location and tracking.
+GEO-iBeacon Standard for encoding latitude,longitute, and height into an iBeacon standard format allowing for server-less indoor location and tracking.